 Administrative alerts are used to monitor the health of the database system.
 For example, you can configure an alert that is triggered when a database instance is not accessible or when any database parameter changes.

-- From the DPA main menu, click Alerts.
+- From the DPA menu in the upper-right corner, click Alerts.

 To find out more about each alert type, see DPA alert categories and types.
 Or select a type to display a description on the right.

 In the Alert Information section: